OpenTechPulse-org/opentechpulse-org.github.io/_posts/2024-04-16-Guide-Install-Kubernetes-HAProxy-Keepalived.md

 VIP Explanation:
 : This is a Virtual IP address that can 'float' between hosts using Keepalived, allowing HAProxy to bind to it for high availability.

-> Warning: The VIP IP must be free and not used elsewhere.
+{: .warning }
-{: .prompt-warning }
+Warning: The VIP IP must be free and not used elsewhere.

 **Operating System:**